-Alison Gould – BSc (Hons) Physiotherapy, MSc Sports and Exercise Medicine, MCSP, SRG, ACPSM – Physiotherapist
+Alison Gould – BSc (Hons) Physiotherapy, MSc Sports and Exercise Medicine, MCSP, SRP, ACPSM – Physiotherapist

 Alison graduated from the University of Liverpool in 2000 and has subsequently gained a wealth of experience in the NHS, Ministry of Defence, County level Rugby and Private Practice.

 She joined the Sportswise team in 2008 after completing her MSc in Sports and Exercise Medicine from Queen Mary, University of London.
 Alison has continued to gain experience and qualifications including Silver accreditation to the Association of Chartered Physiotherapists in Sports and Exercise Medicine.
 Her role at Sportswise includes running Matwork Pilates sessions, as well as assessing, treating and rehabilitating patients from a wide range of backgrounds using up-to-date techniques including acupuncture.